chaas/mz-purchase-demo/README.md

 ## Overview
 This demo covers
-1) Generating fake source data and writing it into Kafka
+1) Generating fake source data and writing it into Kafka using the [datagen tool](https://github.com/MaterializeInc/datagen)
-2) Creating a source in Materialize against a live Kafka topic, then making a materialized view over it with a sliding filter
+2) Creating a source in Materialize against a live Kafka topic, then making a materialized view over it with a [sliding window temporal filter](https://materialize.com/docs/sql/patterns/temporal-filters/#sliding-windows)
 3) Visualizing the result of the materialized view in a React app that live updates via websocket requests with SUBSCRIBE queries

-The data being modeled is ecommerce purchases.
+The data being modeled is ecommerce purchases.\
-The records are purchase transactions, where each purchase record has a location attached to it (in this simple example it's a US State).
+The records are purchase transactions, where each purchase record has a location attached to it (in this simple example it's a US state).
-We then visualize the volume of purchases by state in the past hour in a proportional symbol map.
+We then visualize the volume of purchases by state in the past hour in a [proportional symbol map](https://en.wikipedia.org/wiki/Proportional_symbol_map).

-This is a [Next.js](https://nextjs.org/) project based on https://github.com/joacoc/materialize-nextjs-boilerplate.
+This is a Next.js project based on https://github.com/joacoc/materialize-nextjs-boilerplate.
-The React library react-simple-maps](https://www.react-simple-maps.io/examples/proportional-symbol-map/) is used for the visualizations.
+The React library [react-simple-maps](https://www.react-simple-maps.io/examples/proportional-symbol-map/) is used for the visualizations.

 ## Running this yourself
 ### Set up your Kafka topic
-You must configure your Kafka cluster and topic (e.g. via [Confluent Cloud](https://confluent.cloud/) such that you can use the [datagen](https://github.com/MaterializeInc/datagen) to write to it.
+You must configure your Kafka cluster and topic (e.g. via [Confluent Cloud](https://confluent.cloud/)) such that you can use the [datagen](https://github.com/MaterializeInc/datagen) to write to it.

+If using Confluent, you'll also need to set up the Schema Registry (CSR).
+You'll create one schema with the name `<cluster name>.<topic name>-key` and another  `<cluster name>.<topic name>-value`, for the Kafka topic's key and value schemas respectively.

-## Generate some data
+### Generate some data
 Use the [datagen tool](https://github.com/MaterializeInc/datagen) to generate some data.
 Use the [schema file](datagen/schema.json) checked into this repo.